 - Try to maintain a healthy, balanced diet in your day-to-day life

 - Steer clear from food items that could cause bloating, diarrhea, etc.”

 Gallbladder Removal Surgery Cost

 Gallbladder removal surgery can cost from around Rs.
 21,800 in small nursing homes of Delhi to Rs.
 2,10,000 in large corporate hospitals.
 At Sitaram Bhartia, we work towards providing high-quality healthcare services at affordable rates.
-We offer a free initial consultation with our surgeons and then work to come up with a cost that is feasible for the patient.

 After careful consideration and answers to all their questions, Ritesh and Suraj both decided to choose laparoscopic surgery of gallbladder stones.